cristianaconst/Advanced_Data_Mask_Recog/README.md

-# Image Classification algorithm comparison
+# Image Classification Algorithm Comparison

 __TL;DR__ Dataset and Script for analysing and comparing different methods of machine learning in categorizing faces with/no mask